OlivierSohn/hamazed/BACKLOG.md

 - Support MIDI input

+- Doc : volume is controlled by: chan_base_amplitude (0.3f)
+baseVolume (1.f to ...)

+- add a parameter to synchronize attack start or attack end or to use the same attack for all (one envelope, taking the max of durations)

 - To optimize network bandwidth usage, when sending an Instrument, the server could send: data HarmonicsRep =
     Whole [HarmonicProperties] (Maybe Key)